FelixOnline/v2/content/articles/2012-2-23-vegan-diary-week-one.md

 subtitle: >
   Clare Cheng and Hannah Cox have survived the first five days of their quest in veganism
 date: "2012-02-23 20:36:53 +0000"

 # Attributes from Felix Online V1
 id: "2238"
 old_path: /food/2238/vegan-diary-week-one
 aliases:
  - /food/2238/vegan-diary-week-one
+imported: true
+comments:
+ - wheres the proteinGiant couscous has quite a bit of protein in it but if you dont feel its enough have this for lunch and something with a lot of protein in it for dinnerI see once fresh Cherry Tomatoes chopped in half and not Tinned Chopped Tomatoes as described in the recipe in the picture of this fine mealI considered this piobisilsty too but Ive always enjoyed cooking and cant think of a single time that its stressed me out Apart from my sons first Christmas   he was six months old Id invited my parents and grandmother round for Christmas dinner and R chose that day to have his very first autistic meltdown I managed to get the turkey in the oven but Mum and Nan had to do the restThat didnt stop me enjoying food or cooking though so I honestly dont know what to think Its not even as though Im rubbish in the kitchen   give me a recipe Ive never seen before give me the ingredients and I do it perfectly first time

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true